Punky Brewster

-Punky Brewster is an American sitcom television series about a young girl (Soleil Moon Frye) being raised by a foster parent (George Gaynes).
+Punky Brewster is an American sitcom television series about a young girl (Soleil Moon Frye) being raised by a foster parent (George Gaynes) in Chicago.
 The show ran on NBC from September 16, 1984, to March 9, 1986, and again in syndication from October 30, 1987, to May 27, 1988.

 Punky Brewster spawned an animated spin-off, It's Punky Brewster.
 The series featured the original cast voicing their respective characters.
 The cartoon was produced by Ruby-Spears, and aired on NBC from September 14, 1985, to December 6, 1986.

 In 2020, NBC confirmed a 10-episode revival to air on its Peacock streaming service.
 Frye returned, as did original cast member Cherie Johnson.
 The revival premiered on February 25, 2021.

 Synopsis

 Penelope "Punky" Brewster (Soleil Moon Frye) is a warm, funny, and bright child.
 Her father walked out on her family, then her mother abandoned her at a Chicago shopping center when they were shopping for groceries, leaving Punky alone with her dog, Brandon.
 Afterwards, Punky discovers a vacant apartment in a local building.

-The building is managed by Henry Warnimont (George Gaynes), an elderly, widowed photographer with a grouchy streak.
+The building is managed by 60-year-old Henry Warnimont (George Gaynes), a widowed photographer with a grouchy streak who finds Punky in the abandoned apartment.
+Punky explains things to him and he decides to take Punky in.
 Punky hits it off with young Cherie Johnson (played by Cherie Johnson), who lives in Henry's building with her grandmother, Betty (Susie Garrett).
 Betty works as a registered nurse at Cook County Hospital.
-Henry discovers Punky in the empty apartment across from his.

 The relationship between the two blossoms, despite red tape from social worker Randi Mitchell (Talia Balsam), who ultimately rallies to Henry's side.
 The state forces Punky to stay at Fenster Hall, an emergency shelter for orphaned and abandoned children, until their day in court.
 The court approves Henry's wish to become Punky's foster father.
 Henry legally adopts her in the second season.

 Punky's other friends are geeky Allen Anderson (Casey Ellison) and spoiled rich girl Margaux Kramer (Ami Foster).
 During the NBC run, Punky's teachers were regularly seen, in the first season, cheerful Mrs. Morton (Dody Goodman) and in the second season, hip Mike Fulton (T. K. Carter).
 Mike formed a close relationship with Punky and her friends, and was also portrayed as a social crusader of sorts.